 - 4 There is a large build-up of sand in the river channel at site A in Source 3.
 Over time it may build up further and become a danger to small boats using the river. - a What does this build-up of sand tell you about the river? - b What would you do to try to control this sand build-up?
 You may like to sketch your solution onto a copy of the photograph.

-4.7 The impacts of gas exploration on coastal landscapes
+4.7 Caring for coastal landscapes